adv27/LDA_RecEngine/README.md

 python /path-to-repo/LDAModel_English.py --shell True
 ```

 * You should see something like this image.
+Enter any post id (positive integer) and you'll be recommended articles based on that id.
+You may also type comma-separated ids e.g. 123,234,345 to get recommendations based on that combination.

 <img src=shell.png width=400/>